klayu/hb_beacon/content/english/blog/depression-profiles-infj-vs-infp.md

 * INFPs are idealists, holding unrealistic expectations of others.
 This is especially true of their love relationships.
 No human could live up to the expectations they’ve erected in their own minds.
 When a relationship falls apart, they are devastated, triggering a cascade of other emotional problems.

-* Their naiveté makes them an easy target for toxic individuals.
-Because their own intentions and morals are above reproach, they think that’s true of all other people.
-Even when the actions of others show hostile intent, INFPs tend to discount their suspicions because it’s so far from anything they would do.